 Below: 1st photo - The short lobes of the calyx turn outward when the flower opens.

 Notes: Eloise Butler's records show that she obtained plants of this species on May 1st 1912 from Kelsey's Nursery in MA and on Sept.
 27, 1917 from "Mrs. Kraft's garden".
+Martha Crone's only reference to planting was sowing seeds in 1953.
 False Blue Indigo is not a native of Minnesota as MN is northwest of its growing range.
 It is found in the eastern part of the U.S. In several Midwest and east coast states where the plant is native, it is endangered.
 The only species of Baptisia native to Minnesota are the Plains Wild Indigo, B. bracteata, and White Wild Indigo, B. alba, (named by some authorities as B. lactea), and both species are on the DNR Special Concern List.

 Plant classification authors: After initial naming by ('L.)', that is, Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy, further work was done by ‘R.Br.' which is for Robert Brown (1773-1858), Scottish botanist for whom ‘Brownian motion’ is named, and who provided names and descriptions of various plant families and was the first keeper of the Botanical Dept. of the British Museum.
 His work was amended by ‘W.T.Aiton’ which is William Townsend Aiton (1766-1849), Scottish botanist, son of William Aiton; he succeeded his father as director of Kew Gardens, was a founder of the Royal Horticultural Society, and published a second edition of his father’s catalogue Hortus Kewensis.